anminfang-tamu/astra-feed-engine/README.md

 sender/receiver sequence gap means the run should not be used as a clean latency baseline.

+### Latency Measurement Boundary

+The latency histogram is recorded by `md_engine` after `MoldUdpDecoder` processes a packet.
+For each MoldUDP64 packet, the decoder measures elapsed time from `PacketView.receive_start_ticks` through MoldUDP decoding, ITCH parsing, and book updates, then records the packet elapsed time divided by processed ITCH message count and weights it by that message count.

+For regular `recv`, `receive_start_ticks` is stamped immediately before `recvmsg()`, after the kernel has already handled Ethernet/IP/UDP receive work outside the user-space timestamp.
+For DPDK with `ASTRA_DPDK_LATENCY_MODE=packet`, `receive_start_ticks` is stamped after `rte_eth_rx_burst()` returns an mbuf and immediately before DPDK frame parsing, so the reported DPDK latency includes the user-space Ethernet/IPv4/UDP fast-path parse in addition to the same MoldUDP/ITCH/book path.

 ## Recent Results

 ### Full-Day Flat Replay